-1 Door When you can you were about the levels going the processing 1 DOC: When you say you worry about the levels going- the pressures 2 going up, what's the biggest worry?
+1 Doc: When you say you worry about the levels going- the pressures 2 going up, what's the biggest worry?
 3 Hus: Well Well I suppose it's coming back to this dependency thing.
 I mean, the 4 fact that it's just going higher and higher.
 5 Doc: Mm.
 6 Hus: Presumably there is a top limit as to what it can go up to and it 7 Doc: Well I guess- I guess two things tend to happen.
 It tends to be that the 8 pressures go up.
 Um the other thing that tends to happen is that you tend to 9 need it more.
 10 Hus: Mm.
 11 Doc: So you're right.
 There is a limit to how high the pressures can go.
-Um but the way of getting around that is that you use it more.
+Um but the 12 way of getting around that is that you use it more.